kachristensen/Current-Dnd-Campaigns/Session Notes/Session 2 - Escaping the Dretch.md

 	- Mr. Portshire got the lock stuck/jammed.
 - Door opened, Captain Wayne came out and commanded us to return to our cells.
 Valindra attacked him with fire infusion from her drake.
 	- Sarannis lock picked the equipment room, there's a red drake with a woman in armor.
 Red eyes, purple hair.
 Mischevous sly smile.
+	- Captain Wayne hit Valindra with a huge blow.